ethandunford/agency-site/README.md

 - Blog post page
 - 404

-If you wish to run this project locally, run npm install and npm run start

 ## Running locally

 After cloning down the repository if you want to run this project natively, run `npm install` and `npm run start`.